gutabeshu/Abeshu-etal_2023_GMD/workflow/README.md

-## This is the directory to place scripts or instructions in for recreating your experiment
+## Xanthos water management

+This directory contains scripts required to rerun the experiments presented in the publication